UnderGrounder96/rentAcar/README.md

     1) NodeJS port error
-      This happens when the program tries to run on a busy port, if that happens it is recommended to change the port number under the file ./bin/www on line 15 the code: let port = normalizePort(process.env.PORT || '3000');
+      This happens when the program tries to run on a busy port, if that happens it is recommended to change the port number under the file *./bin/www*
+      15: let port = normalizePort(process.env.PORT || '3000');

       Where 3000 is the default port used by the program.

     2) MySQL database errors
-      - If the file ./db/db.sql was never ran against the server an error would be provided.
+      - If the file *./db/db.sql* was never ran against the server an error would be provided.
-      - A port/password/locahost error could be given if the server has different configuration than provided by the ./db/db.js and each should be set appropriately.
+      - A port/password/locahost error could be given if the server has different configuration than provided by the *./db/db.js* and each should be set appropriately.

     3) Any possible error
       Could be on the computer's end.
 Bad installation or wrong configuration.

-      Besides the errors mentioned above everything should be working normally.
+      Aside from the errors mentioned above everything should be working normally.

 Deployment
 --------------
 The program was created to be easy to use and it is fool proof (to a dreggre).
 All user inputs return success or error messages.

-In order to use please run:
+In order to install all npm dependencies:

     ~/RentAcar> npm i
     [*installation warnings*]